maelfabien/maelfabien.github.io/_posts/2019-5-6-HyperOpt.md

 ![image](https://maelfabien.github.io/assets/images/auto3.jpg)

-If you explore the data, you'll notice that only 0.17% of the transactions are fraudulant.
+If you explore the data, you'll notice that only 0.17% of the transactions are fraudulent.
 We'll use the F1-Score metric, a harmonic mean between the precision and the recall.

 To understand the nature of the fraudulant transactions, simply plot the following graph :